Catarina777/Enzymes-classification/README.md

 # Enzymes classification

+This repository was created as part of the Intelligent systems for bioinformatics project to support its development.
+The objective was to predict the subclasses for Transferases using machine and deep learning approaches.

 ## Context

 Enzymes are proteins that act as biological catalysts by accelerating chemical reactions.
 An enzyme is therefore a molecule that increases the speed of biochemical reaction in an organism.